countable-web/open-source-corporation/getting_started/EVALUATION.md

    * Takes responsibility for client's expectation of deliverables and timelines.
 Is aware of bigger picture of project, and helps the team course correct to stay on track.

 ### Level 3
-May be given equity offer
+May be given equity offer, and/or substantial pay raise.

    * Help to support and teach other team members with things inside your technical track.
    * Take responsibility for clients' results.
 Work towards a clear, shared goal with the client.
 Follow up on discussions in a constructive way (with respect to objectives).
 Once it's clear, prototype something to validate assumptions as quickly as possible.